Human hair; from folds in the scalp to baldness

 Front top view

-Horizontal folds circle your knees, waist, neck and all your articulations.
+Horizontal folds circle your fingers, knees, waist, neck and all your articulations.

-They form this concentric pattern at the top of your scalp.
+They form this concentric pattern on the top of your head.

-The top of your scalp is one of the most folded area on your body.
+The top of your scalp is one of the most folded areas on your body.

-This is caused by the unusual pattern the folds create as they reach the top of your head.
+● Cutaneous folds in your scalp create an unusual pattern as they reach the top of your head.

-The folds form compressed lines, and their crossings deeply anchor the skin to the skull.
+The folds form lines and circles, and their intersections anchor the skin deeply to the skull.

-The skin becomes so hard that it cannot be pinched and pulled away, like you would do elsewhere on your body.
+The skin becomes so tough that it can no longer be pinched or pulled, as it can be elsewhere on the body.

 Main folds on the back of the scalp